mikhailefimov/blender_furniture_builder/README.md

 This is a library for programmatically designing cabinet furniture in Blender.
 Generated models contain all important parts resembling actual construction of cabinet furniture.
-This script can even generate a bill of materials with part sizes.
+This script can even generate a bill of materials with parts sizes.

 It's is not 'end-user product', you need to know some Python to use it.